26% Students Exploring BA Alongside BBA! Shiksha Poll Surprises Everyone

 13 May- 6 June 2025 |

-Disclaimer: This information is sourced from the web and may vary.
+Disclaimer: This info. is taken from the web and may differ.

 No, usually there is no minimum or maximum age limit to pursue a BA course with any specialisation.
 The course is open to candidates belonging to any age group, though it is usually pursued by candidates after completing Class 12 or Diploma.
 Neither colleges nor entrance exam conducting bodies prescribe any age limit.
 However, some colleges, especially private colleges, may have their own policies regarding age limits.
 You must ensure that you fulfill other eligibility parameters such as academic qualifications, mark criteria, etc.